Blaine Robison, M.A.

 28 whom we proclaim, admonishing every man and teaching every man in all wisdom, that we may present every man perfect in Messiah;

 whom we proclaim: Grk. katangellō, pres., to proclaim, with connotation of broad dissemination. admonishing: Grk. noutheteō, pres. part., to offer counsel and instruction for avoidance or cessation of inappropriate conduct.
 The verb frequently occurs in contexts reflecting consideration and concern.
-It does not imply browbeating someone or rebuking in anger, but rather employing the resources of the faith to aid discipleship.
+It does not imply browbeating someone or rebuking in anger, but rather employing Scripture and Spirit-inspired persuasion to motivate faithful discipleship.
 Pointing out their spiritual virtues contains an implied expectation that they will fulfill his wish. and teaching: Grk. didaskō, pres. part., to teach or instruct, often used in the apostolic writings of instructing disciples. in all wisdom: Grk. sophia, exceptional endowment of discernment, understand and insight, wisdom.